-The Board of Parole may also issue you a Certificate of Relief if you are an eligible offender who has been convicted in another jurisdiction and who now lives in New York State.
+The Department of Corrections and Community Supervision (DOCCS) may also issue you a Certificate of Relief if you are an eligible offender who has been convicted in another jurisdiction and who now lives in New York State.

 A Certificate of Relief may be issued upon an eligible individual's release from a correctional facility or at any time thereafter.

 What effect does a Certificate of Relief have on my status?

 A Certificate of Relief may remove any mandatory legal bar or disability imposed as a result of conviction of the crime or crimes specified in the certificate.
 The Certificate of Relief does not, however, enable you to retain or become eligible for public office.
 Note that removing mandatory legal bars restores your right to apply and be considered for employment or license, but does not guarantee it will be granted.